-27.1 DNet income distributions will be made quarterly when the accumulated total exceeds \$1,000, or annually if less than \$1,000.

-- 27.2 These distributions, which include all receipts, rRoyalty and other non-equity income derived from the licensing of Marshall University owned intellectual property will be distributed at the end of each accounting period as follows: - 27.13 All royalties and other income arising from intellectual Property owned by Marshall University, including proceeds from inventions and discoveries and non-equity income derived from the licensing of such intellectual property, shall be administered and distributed by the Vice President for Research on behalf of Marshall University in accordance with this Section 27.
-In administering and making the distributions, tThe office of the Vice President for Research Technology Commercialization and the Marshall University Research Corporation (MURC) will first be reimbursed for any out-of-pocket expenses incurred in obtaining and maintaining patent or copyright protection for a specific item of intellectual property, and in evaluating and marketing such intellectual property prior to the distribution of remaining royalties and other non-equity income. - 27.4-2 The remaining net income amount will be distributed as follows: - 27.43.1 40% will be paid to the inventorcreator(s), - 27.43.2 30% to the inventocreator's college or school or program - 27.43.3 15% to the Marshall University Research Corporation - 27.43.4 15% to the Office of the Vice President for ResearchTechnology Commercialization - 27.5.4 In the case of multiple inventors or creators of commercialized intellectual property, their shares will be distributed as they unanimously agree or, in the absence of agreement, in equal portions.
+- Net income distributions will be made quarterly when the accumulated total exceeds \$1,000, or annually if less than \$1,000. - 27.2 Royalty and other non-equity income derived from the licensing of Marshall University-owned intellectual property will be distributed at the end of each accounting period as follows: - 27.3 The office of the Vice President for Technology Commercialization and the Marshall University Research Corporation (MURC) will be reimbursed for any out-of-pocket expenses incurred in obtaining and maintaining patent or copyright protection for a specific item of intellectual property, and in evaluating and marketing such intellectual property. - 27.4 The remaining net income will be distributed as follows: - 40% will be paid to the inventor(s), 30% to the inventor's college or school or program 15% to the Marshall University Research Corporation 15% to the Office of the Vice President for Technology Commercialization - 27.5 In the case of multiple inventors or creators of commercialized intellectual property, their shares will be distributed as they unanimously agree or, in the absence of agreement, in equal portions.
 If multiple colleges/schools or programs are involved, their shares will be distributed in the same manner as the distributions to the inventors or creators within such colleges/schools or programs, unless agreed to otherwise in writing by the colleges/schools or programs.
-In the event of multiple claims by entities as the inventor's creator's "college or school or program", the President shall make the final determination of distribution amounts to those entities. - 27.5 Distributions to ccreators will be made quarterly when the accumulated total exceeds \$1,000, or annually if less than \$1,000.
+In the event of multiple claims by entities as the inventor's "college or school or program", the President shall make the final determination of distribution amounts to those entities.